AndreasHefti/firefly-zig/README.md

 TODO:

   - Refactor System like Asset but for singletons DONE!
-  - Refactor Shader handling like Texture handling
+  - Refactor Shader handling like Texture handling DONE!
+  - Test Viewport rendering (render to texture)
   - Reimplement Asset(Shader) and Asset(SpriteSet)
-  - Adapt old tests
+  - Adapt old tests DONE!
   - Go on with porting from FlyKo

 Example Code: